dsanthak/NASSCOM-VSD-SoC-Design/README.md

       - [Delay tables](#delay-tables)
       - [Lab steps to configure synthesis settings to fix slack](#lab-steps-to-configure-synthesis-settings-to-fix-slack)
     - Timing analysis with ideal clocks using openSTA
+      - Setup timing analysis and introduction to flip-flop setup time
     - Clock Tree Synthesis TritonCTS and signal integrity
     - Timing analysis with real clocks using openSTA
 5. Final steps for RTL2GDS using tritonRoute and openSTA